"""

 Program entry point for server daemon.

-This function configures a logger and creates a telnet server for the
+This function configures a logger and creates a telnet server for the given keyword arguments,

 """